Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 Chinese names in LATIN (Pinyin).*
+*Return the most likely gender of up to 100 family names and a given names in Pinyin.*

 > Body parameter